There are a lot of things that could go wrong on a trip. We are sharing some of our experiences with you.

 Your embassy can, in fact, help you with other untoward situations as well.

-IF YOU LOSE ALL YOUR MONEY – They will first help you get in touch with your family back home and arrange for transport.
+They will first help you get in touch with your family back home and arrange for transport.
 As a last resort, they would arrange it for you.
 However, you would have to repay them with interest.

-IF YOU ARE A VICTIM OF A CRIME – They will help you get in touch with translators, lawyers, and the police.
+They will help you get in touch with translators, lawyers, and the police.
 Although you would have to bear the expenses.

 We covered a lot of what-if scenarios, a lot of these are unlikely to happen at the same time, on the same trip.
 It is still good for you to be prepared no matter what the situation.
 We wish you safe and happy journeys always.

 Get in touch with us if you have some travel safety tips to add to this list.